 - Credit Card Statement

-A deposit against damage or dilapidations is required and is equivalent to six week's rental unless otherwise specifically stated.
+A deposit against damage or dilapidations is required and is equivalent to five week's rental unless otherwise specifically stated.
 Your deposit is not transferable as rent.
 Deposits should be paid to us on or before the move in date.
 Details of the deposit and the terms under which it is held will be included in the Tenancy Agreement.

 Since the introduction of the Tenancy Deposit Protection Scheme either Landlords or Agents must be members of a government approved scheme in order to hold the deposit during a tenancy.